By Diane Spicer

 Things like legs that feel like cement.

-Or the beginning of a headache, which could also indicate that you need more hiking hydration.
+Or the beginning of a headache, which could also indicate that you need more hiking hydration as well as a snack.

-So be sure you have some fast fuel (simple carbohydrate) snacks in an easy to access pocket on your backpack, or tucked into a convenient jacket pocket.
+So be sure you have some fast fuel (simple carbohydrates) snacks in an easy to access chest or hip belt pocket on your backpack, or tucked into a convenient jacket pocket.

 Great hiking snack options are covered here.